About Us

 Actionable research to speed the removal of animals from the human food system

-The Food System Research Fund is a non-profit fund managed by Food System Innovations/Humane America and dedicated to funding the most impactful research that yields actionable insights to speed the removal fo animals from the human food system.
+The Food System Research Fund is a non-profit fund managed by Food System Innovations/Humane America and dedicated to funding the most impactful research that yields actionable insights to speed the removal of animals from the human food system.

 Meet Our Trustees: